JordanAsh/acb/README.md

 `python run.py --intrinsic rnd --env seaquest --extrinsic`\
 runs an experiment using RND in the atari game Seaquest.
 The `extrinsic` flag allows the agent to be trained jointly on intrinsic and extrinsic rewards; by default only the specified intrinsic rewards are used.

-Other arguments have their defaults assigned to what was used in our paper.